srushti-714/Azure-Arc-for-Servers/03-Connect-On-Prem-Servers-to-Azure-with-Arc.md

-# Exercise 3: Connect On-Prem Servers to Azure with Arc
+# Exercise 3: Onboard Kubernetes Cluster to Azure Arc
 Azure Arc extends Azure Resource Manager capabilities to Linux and Windows servers, as well as Kubernetes clusters on any infrastructure across on-premises, multi-cloud, and edge.
 With Azure Arc, customers can also run Azure data services anywhere, realizing the benefits of cloud innovation, including always up-to-date data capabilities, deployment in seconds (rather than hours), and dynamic scalability on any infrastructure.
 Azure Arc for servers is currently in public preview.

-## Task 1: Login and become familiar with Hyper-V Infrastructure
+## Task 1: Connect the cluster to Azure Arc
 Hyper-V is Microsoft's hardware virtualization product.
 It lets you create and run a software version of a computer, called a virtual machine.
 Each *virtual machine* acts like a complete computer, running an operating system and programs.
 When you need computing resources, virtual machines give you more flexibility, help save time and money, and are a more efficient way to use hardware than just running one operating system on physical hardware.
 In this task, you will walk through **on-prem** environment which is hosted on **Hyper-V**.
 You will find four virtual machines hosted on Hyper-V server.
 1. Find the ARCHOST VM details on lab details page: